dhivyada/haskell_dojos/functional-programming-haskell/reduction_function_and_lists.md

 #Functions

 Haskell is a functional language so the function concept is essential to the language.
 A function takes one or more arguments and computes a result.
 Given the same arguments, the result will always be the same.
 This is similar to a mathematical function and it means that in Haskell there are no side-effects.
 There are two fundamental operations on functions: function definition (creating a function) and function application (using a function to compute a result).

+* Functions are the main way to abstract and encapsulate computation in Haskell.

 Function definitions

     In Haskell, many functions are pre-defined in a standard library called the prelude.